lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.25 Arriving in Moreau ~ No.28 Before arriving in Terazzi    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | None    |

 The Dark Wings are back again.
 This time, they appear in front of the Shiden family mansion.
 They claim to be the ones hired to assist.
 It doesn't take long before the ruse is discovered and the Dark Wings are foiled once again.
-No reward is given for this Side-Quest

 ![](stahn-guide/sub031_1.png)
+▲ Lot of people haven't seen this event since it requires you to backtrack all the way to Shiden after arriving in Moreau.
+If you clear Moreau castle you'll miss it.
+The same is true for the next Side-Quest.

 ---